Iran jails two people for 10 years on espionage charges

 Ejei said he did not know whether Rezaian’s verdict had been issued, according to Fars and other Iranian agencies.

-Some domestic critics of U.S. President Barack Obama said the United States should not have concluded a deal with Tehran on its nuclear program, as it did last month, without securing Rezaian’s release.

-Reporting by Sam Wilkin; Additional reporting by Peter Cooney in Washington; Editing by Robin Pomeroy and Lisa Shumaker
+Some domestic critics of U.S. President Barack Obama said the United States should not have concluded a deal with Tehran on its nuclear programme, as it did last month, without securing Rezaian’s release.
+(Reporting by Sam Wilkin; Editing by Robin Pomeroy)